No place its size in South Carolina has inspired more praise from famous boosters than the quiet, restful little Bluffton.

 Then, with true insight, he observes that Bluffton “retains enough flavor of old days to let one know he is within the pale, surrounded by the purple-born, who, through storm and stress, war and misfortune, have clung tenaciously to their birthright.
 Only on Edisto and along the Pon Pon does one get so fragrant an aroma of our Golden Prime.”

-Along about the same time that historian Rice was jotting down his loving lines, another distinguished author, Marie Conway Oemler of Savannah, had become so completely captivated by the glories of Bluffton (her fictional “Appleboro” and “Riverton”) that she couldn’t stop pushing her prolific pen until she had completed two exciting novels about the town.
-What she saw and felt and even smelled in Bluffton were given expression in her books, which, unfortunately, have been long out of print.
+Along about the same time that historian Rice was jotting down his loving lines, another distinguished author, Marie Conway Oemler of Savannah, become completely captivated by Bluffton.
+Her fictional works, Appleboro and Riverton, glorified the town.
+She pushed her prolific pen and completed two exciting novels about the town.
+What she saw and felt and even smelled in Bluffton gave expression in her books.
+Unfortunately, her books been long out of print.

-At night in Bluffton, a little boy dreaming of the purple heights slipped out of his room into a “big, white enchanted world, and saw things that are to be seen only by an imaginative and beauty-loving little boy in the light of the midsummer moon.
+At night in Bluffton, a little boy dreamt of the purple heights.
+He slipped out of his room into a “big, white enchanted world.
+He saw things only an imaginative and beauty-loving boy in the light of the midsummer moon could.
 Big hawk-moths, swift and sudden, darted by him with owl-like wings.
 Mockingbirds broke into silvery, irrepressible singing, and water-birds croaked and rustled in the cove, where the tidewater lipped the land.

 No matter by what name it was called, whether “Kirk’s Bluff,” as in the beginning; or “Appleboro” or “Riverton”; or even the French “Bellefount,” as it was called in Margaret Fuller’s One World At A Time—a delightful novel about a little girl in the latter years of the nineteenth century—Bluffton’s unsurpassed charms always evoked inspired boosts.

-“Beautiful Bluffton” from Bluffton Boy, The Collected Short Stories of Andrew Peeples used with permission from Mildred Peeples, daughter of Andrew Peeples.
+“Beautiful Bluffton” used with permission from Mildred Peeples, daughter of Andrew Peeples.